gricoj/PS-GUI-MS_Licenses-Exchange_Mailbox-AD_Group/README.md

 #### Get-UserLicenseDetail
 Purpose: To get the licenses applied to a user

-Arguments: The function takes the user's principal name (user's email address)
+Parameter: The function takes the user's principal name (user's email address)

 Process: We use the *Get-AzureADUser* cmdlet to get the licence SKUs a user has.
 We then compare license SKUs to the licenses the organization has using the *Get-AzureADSubscribedSku* cmdlet to get the name of the license.
 We store the names of the licenses the user has in an array.
 Output: We return the array of license names